deevgeny/seacargos/README.md

 # Seacargos
 Sea cargos aggregator web application.
 Current app version is being developed to aggregate ONE (Ocean Network Express) container shippings.

-## Who can use it
+## Technology stack
 Anyone who have a need to track sea shipments.

 ## How it works